Switching your print on demand supplier? Get in touch with us here

 eBay customization

-You can use a limited range of customization options on eBay stores.
+You can use a limited range of customization options on eBay's online stores.
 You can adjust your own eBay store homepage's name, image, logo, and description.
 You can add certain featured categories, featured items, a banner, a video, and store policy descriptions.

 Shopify customization

-Shopify lets you customize your own store design and functionality by using templates, customizing navigation menus and checkout carts, and adding apps from the platform's app store.
+Shopify lets you customize your own store design and functionality by using templates, customizing navigation menus and checkout carts, and adding apps from Shopify's app store.
 If you know Shopify's coding language, you can further customize your store's template to personalize your own branded online store.

 Ecommerce features